Web-Dev-Collaborative/flashcards/README.md

 # Flashcards

-#### [Example Build](https://usarneme-flashcards.herokuapp.com/) - Hosted on Heroku so it might take a bit to spin up the dyno at first load.
+#### [Example Build](https://usarneme-flashcards.herokuapp.com/) - Hosted on Heroku free-tier so it might take a bit to spin up the dyno at first load.

 ## Tech
 * JavaScript/ES6